THE STORY OF

 the "Out of it 2" broadcast set up a perfect opportunity to bring Cabel

-T-B back from the brink of destruction and go forward into a broadcast
+T-B back from the brink of extinction and goes forward into a broadcast

 season that would take off into history as the most productive ever (1986-1987).